rnowling/rnowling.github.io/_posts/2017-03-4-classifying-graphs-with-shortest-paths.md

 One of the most natural applications of network science is analyzing clickstream data.
 In particular, we can represent users' browsing sessions as graphs.
 In the simplest case, we can use vertices to represent the pages that users have visited and directed edges to represent that a user has navigated from one page to another.
 A more sophisticated model might might use edge weights to record the number of times the user navigated from one page to another in a single session.
 In fact, if we normalize the outgoing edge weights of each vertex, we can derive a [Markov model](https://en.wikipedia.org/wiki/Markov_model) of the dynamics of the browsing session.

 My motivation and goal of modeling users' browsing sessions as graphs is to be able to segment users by their browsing behaviors.
-In my previous role at Red Hat, I was interested in segmenting users based on the products they were interested in.
-In that case, I modeled traffic from all users to form a single large graph of the site.
-I tried applying community detection algorithms (including spectral-clustering-like approaches) but had little success.

-In my current role, I want to train a machine learning model to discriminate between users who are likely to make a purchase (convert) versus those who are window shopping using graphs generated from their browsing sessions.
-I don't know the content of the web sites and web sites can be structured differently.
-Thus, I want to engineer features based purely on topological features of the graphs that are invariant to permutations of vertices and the number of edges and vertices in graphs.
+For example, I may want to train a machine learning model to discriminate between users who are likely to make a purchase (convert) versus those who are just window shopping using graphs generated from their browsing sessions.
+I don't know the content of the web sites, and web sites can be structured differently.
+Thus, I won't be able to match vertices between separate graphs easily.
+As such, I want to engineer features based purely on topological features of the graphs that are invariant to permutations of vertices and the number of edges and vertices in graphs.

-There are several ways to approach for classifying graphs with machine learning models.
+There are several ways to approach classifying graphs with machine learning models.
 One approach is simply to engineer a bunch of features from different statistics computed from the graphs.
 [Li, et al.](http://onlinelibrary.wiley.com/doi/10.1002/sam.11153/full) describe a number of metrics including the [average clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient) and the average path length ([closeness centrality](https://en.wikipedia.org/wiki/Closeness_centrality)).
+However, be aware that some of their features (such as the numbers of edges and vertices) probably won't be useful if you are comparing graphs of different sizes.

 A second approach would be to use [graph kernels](https://en.wikipedia.org/wiki/Graph_kernel), functions for computing a similarity score between two graphs.
-A number of machine learning methods (called [kernel methods](https://en.wikipedia.org/wiki/Kernel_method)) such as Support Vector Machines and Principal Component Analysis can be adapted to use an inner products computed between pairs of data points using a kernel instead of feature vectors.
-Such kernel methods are advantageous since they enabled these method to be extended to data types that are difficult to represent with traditional feature vectors.
-Well-known graph kernel approaches include [Shortest-Paths](http://ieeexplore.ieee.org/abstract/document/1565664/), [Graphlet](http://www.jmlr.org/proceedings/papers/v5/shervashidze09a/shervashidze09a.pdf), and [Random Walk]((https://en.wikipedia.org/wiki/Graph_kernel) kernels.
+A number of machine learning methods (called [kernel methods](https://en.wikipedia.org/wiki/Kernel_method)) such as Support Vector Machines and Principal Component Analysis can be adapted to use inner products computed between pairs of data points using a kernel instead of feature vectors.
+Such kernel methods are advantageous since they enable these method to be extended to data types that are difficult to represent with traditional feature vectors.
+Often-cited graph kernels include [Shortest-Paths](http://ieeexplore.ieee.org/abstract/document/1565664/), [Graphlet](http://www.jmlr.org/proceedings/papers/v5/shervashidze09a/shervashidze09a.pdf), and [Random Walk]((https://en.wikipedia.org/wiki/Graph_kernel) kernels.
 At [NIPS 2016](http://nips.cc), I saw a very nice presentation by [Risi Kondor](https://www.cs.uchicago.edu/directory/risi-kondor) on the [Multiscale Laplacian Graph Kernel](http://papers.nips.cc/paper/6135-learning-bound-for-parameter-transfer-learning.pdf), which both allows incorprating features computed on vertices and edges as well as adapting well to multi-scale problems like protein structures.

-For this blog post, I'm going to focus on training and evaluating machine learning models on the ability to discriminate between undirected graphs generated by the [Erdős–Rényi](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model) and [planted partitioned](https://en.wikipedia.org/wiki/Stochastic_block_model) random graph models.
-I'm using the experimental framework from a paper on [generalized Shortest-Path graph kernels](https://arxiv.org/pdf/1510.06492).
+For this blog post, I'm going to focus on evaluating the ability of machine learning models to discriminate between undirected graphs generated by the [Erdős–Rényi](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model) and [planted partitioned](https://en.wikipedia.org/wiki/Stochastic_block_model) random graph models.
+I'm using the experimental framework from a paper on the [generalized Shortest-Path graph kernel](https://arxiv.org/pdf/1510.06492).
+Instead of using graph kernels, I'm first going to focus on features engineered from the distribution of lengths of the shortest-paths between all pairs of vertices.
 Here are examples of two such graphs:

 ![graphs](/images/classifying-graphs-with-shortest-paths/graphs.png)

-Instead of using graph kernels, I'm going to focus on features engineered from the distribution of lengths of the shortest-paths between all pairs of vertices.

 ## Generating the Graphs
 I'm choosing to generate 100 graphs of each type.
 Each graph has 100 vertices.
 For the ER model, I'm using an edge probability of 0.2.
 Following the direction of the generalized shortest-path graph kernels paper, I set the parameters for the planted partitioned model to generate the same number of edges as the ER model, with a multiplier for $$p_1$$ of 1.6.